getappmap/appmap-agent-js/CONTRIBUTING.md

 Second, memory/store/heap mutations through property assignments and builtin calls -- eg: `obj[key] = val`, `arr[idx] = val`, and `weakmap.set(key, val)`.
 Memory mutation should happen on the smallest possible scale.
 For instance, a data object should not mix (meant to be) immutable properties with (meant to be) mutable one.
-Instead, all its properties should be (mean to be) immutables while the mutations are encapsulated in smaller objects.
+Instead, all its properties should be (meant to be) immutables while mutations are encapsulated in smaller objects.

 ```js
 // Forbidden Memory Mutation //